RIT-Environmental-Genomics/Toxin-Identification-Pipeline/1.2_De_Novo_Pipeline/Using_Jupyter_Docker[Server]/README.md

 sudo docker build -t <Container Name> /path/to/Dockerfile
 ```

-Finally Docker run was done with port [-p] 8888:8888 accessable to allow local (or when port forwarded, global) access to the jupyter container using a token authenticator built into Jupyter [No I wasn't going to make a VPN that's a future Andrew's problem]
+Finally Docker run was done with port [-p] 8888:8888 accessable to allow local (or when port forwarded, global) access to the jupyter container using a token authenticator built into Jupyter [No I wasn't going to set up a VPN that's a future Andrew's problem]

 ```sh
 sudo docker run -d -p <active port>:<listening port> <Container Name>